ProfessorKazarinoff/answerkey/README.md

 # answerkey

-A set of scripts to remove names from .pdf scans of student homework using Python and OpenCV
+A set of scripts to remove names from .pdf scans of student homework using Python

 ## Usage

-scan student homework and save as .pdf
+Scan student homework and save as .pdf

 cd into ```answerkey``` directory.
 Activate ```answerkey``` environment, and run the main script ```run.py```